AndyNortrup/AndyNortrup.github.io/content/posts/product-management/2018-01-08-chief-devils-advocate.md

 ---
 date: "2018-01-08T00:00:00Z"
+title: Chief Devil’s Advocate
 excerpt: Watching the aggressive use of Facebook, Twitter, Reddit to disrupt American political and social systems makes me think that organizations above a certain size should have a Chief Devil’s Advocate on their team.
 This exec should be focused on every way that your product could be used for misdeeds.

 tags:
 - 'product-management'

-categories:
+categories: 'product-management'
-- 'Product Management'

-title: Chief Devil’s Advocate
-type: post

 aliases:
 - /chief-devils-advocate/